ban.do Wellness

 Feeling Feelings

 A first-of-its-kind card deck for understanding and navigating emotions that moved the brand into a series of collaborations with therapists and wellness pros.
-The deck was a top seller with customers and received rave reviews from mental health professionals.
+The deck was a hit with customers and received rave reviews from mental health professionals.

 Consulting Therapist: Dr. Cassidy Freitas